 Notes

-- Use egg yolks instead of whole eggs for richer, brighter lemon curd!
-Use egg whites for another recipe like egg white scramble or egg drop soup.
-You can freeze egg whites for later use too.
+- Use egg yolks for richer, thicker, and creamier curd!
+Use egg whites to make egg white scramble or use it in Chinese egg drop soup.
+You can also freeze egg whites for later use.

-- The best time to add butter is while the curd is coming together.
-Adding butter while the pan is still on stove results in smooth and velvety creamy curd.
+- The best time to add butter is while the curd is coming together, it results in creamy and velvety curd.
 I promise you won’t have any grainy texture.

-- Low and slow is the key to creamy lemon curd.
-Don’t get tempted to increase the heat, eggs will turn into scramble.
-If you are having trouble with the temperature, it’s the stove.
-Use double boiler to make lemon curd.
-It will take longer time to cook, but will result in silky smooth curd.
+- Low and slow is the key.
+Don’t get tempted to increase the heat, eggs will turn into a scramble.
+Use a double boiler in case the stove doesn’t have low heat settings.
+It will take a bit longer to cook but will result in a silky smooth curd.

-- Lemon curd is ready when it thickens and coats the back of a wooden spoon.
+- The curd is ready when it thickens and coats the back of a wooden spoon.

-- Always strain your curd using fine mesh strainer.
-This will filter out zest bits of lemon and any scrambled eggs bits and give you perfectly smooth curd.
+- Always strain the curd using a fine mesh strainer.
+This will filter out the zest of lemon and any scrambled egg bits and give you perfectly smooth curd.

 Comments & Reviews